If you are doing SMS marketing, it's crucial to always stay compliant with regulations and industry best practices to maintain customer trust.

 Both features are calculated based on the recipient's timezone, so if you send messages worldwide, you should not be concerned about delivering messages at inappropriate times.
 This feature ensures that messages are delivered at the most convenient time for the recipient, leading to better engagement and conversion rates.

-You can choose to use only one of the features, both of them or none of them.
+You can choose to use only one of the features, both or none of them.
 By default, both features are enabled for a more streamlined process.
 However, you can change or turn off these settings on the SMS settings page.

 What happens if I try to send a message after reaching the daily limit set by frequency capping?